Are Ensembles Getting Better all the Time?: Ensembles get better for convex losses

-\end{theorem} The proof is available in Appendix \ref{app:strong}.
+The proof of Theorem~\ref{th:strong} can be found in Appendix~\ref{app:strong}.
+For i.i.d. ensembles like random forests of deep ensembles, we have $\rho = 0$ which slightly simplifies the bound.
 This bound is tight when $L$ is the square loss and $\hat{y}_1, \ldots, \hat{y}_K$ are i.i.d. standard Gaussian.
-For i.i.d. ensembles like random forests of deep ensembles, we have $\rho = 0$ which slightly simplifies the bound.
-On the other hand, $\rho = 1$ when $\yhat_1 = \cdots = \yhat_K$ and the bound is tight.
+When $\yhat_1 = \cdots = \yhat_K$, $\rho = 1$, and the bound is also tight.

 This result formalises the fact that we can expect the loss improvements of ensembling to be larger as the variance of the ensemble grows.
 One may wonder what happens in the extreme case where the variance is infinite.
 Perhaps surprisingly, nothing clear can be said in this case.
 Indeed, take for instance $\hat{y}_1,\ldots,\hat{y}_K$ to be i.i.d.
 Cauchy random variables.
 Then, $\ybar_K$ is also Cauchy distributed, which means that the performance of the ensemble will be constant for any loss function, even though the variance is infinite.